On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Applications to effective birationality

 is the integer given by (\ref{eq:eff}).
 Such subvarieties are parametrized by the points of an algebraic variety (the Chow scheme) and the result follows. \end{proof}

-\begin{remark} It is interesting to notice that the proof of Corollary \ref{cor:eff-bir-bound}, hence of Corollary \ref{cor:bir-bound}, goes through for possibly singular projective irreducible symplectic varieties $X$ as soon as Propositions \ref{prop:druel_prime} and \ref{prop:mark_prime} hold for $X$ and $\overline{\mathcal{FE}_X}$ lies inside the closure of the birational K\"ahler cone.
-This is for instance the case of projective irreducible symplectic varieties possessing a symplectic resolution (\cite{LMP}).
-The outcome is the same effective birationality result and birational boundedness for such varieties. \end{remark}
+\begin{remark} It is interesting to notice that the proof of Corollary \ref{cor:eff-bir-bound}, hence of Corollary \ref{cor:bir-bound}, goes through for possibly singular projective irreducible symplectic varieties $X$ as soon as the Boucksom-Zariski decomposition holds for pseudoeffective divisors, Propositions \ref{prop:druel_prime} and \ref{prop:mark_prime} hold for $X$ and the cone of $q_X$-nef classes lies inside the closure of the birational K\"ahler cone.
+The outcome is the same effective birationality result and birational boundedness for such varieties. {\it Added in the revision process:} This is exactly what has been done in \cite[Theorem 1.1]{LMP3} for primitive symplectic varieties, using results from \cite{LMP2}. \end{remark}